WillemB2104/WillemB2104.github.io/_pages/about.md

-Alongside the consortium work, I carried out a **randomised controlled trial in OCD** comparing the effects of pharmacological and psychological treatment on brain activity - running it from recruitment through data collection.
+Alongside the consortium work, I carried out a **randomised controlled trial in OCD** comparing the effects of pharmacological and psychological treatment on brain activity, running it from recruitment through data collection.
 The resulting dataset has since been contributed to ENIGMA-OCD and continues to support international collaborative research.